As the saying goes, time is money. And if you’re managing an outbound call center with 50 or more agents, you probably

 - Measurement Best Practices: Track Performance and Identify Issues as They’re Happening

 Outbound Call Center Management Best Practices: Keeping Your Team Productive and Motivated

 Agents are the engine of any call center.
 Finding ways to keep them productive and motivated is a must for managers – especially for larger ops with 50, 200, and 1000+ agents.
 You need strategies to help your team avoid the burnout that plagues much of the industry.

 Contact centers in general have a reputation for high turnover.
 But the successful ones find ways to efficiently manage agent training, performance, and engagement.
 When these employees stick around longer, it’s usually because their productivity is up and their satisfaction is higher.

-To combat call center burnout and turnover, turn to these call center management best practices that help deliver a streamlined and improved agent experience.
+To combat call center burnout and turnover, turn to this call center management best practices that help deliver a streamlined and improved agent experience.

 1. Set New Agents Up for Success

 Fighting burnout and promoting agent efficiency starts on day one of your agents’ tenure.
 Build an onboarding program that welcomes new team members and sets them up for success.
 Provide a consistent onboarding experience to all new agents with a program that includes:

-- A checklist of key people to meet, points to discuss, paperwork to complete, and sets them up with a startup training roadmap.
+- A checklist of key people to meet, points to discuss, and paperwork to complete, and sets them up with a startup training roadmap.

 - Easy workspace setup.
 Make sure new agents are ready to go with a system that ensures all necessary equipment and tools, passwords and access are ready to go by your new agent’s first day.